daisuke19891023/agent-gate/docs/reference/report-schema.md

-# Validation Report Schema (v0)
+# Report Schema (v0)

-This document defines the stable, machine-readable contract returned by:
+This document defines the stable, machine-readable contracts returned by:

+- `agent-gate analyze`
 - `agent-gate validate`

-The report is designed to be:
+All reports are designed to be:

 - deterministic,
-- actionable (via `nextActions[]`),
+- actionable (via `nextActions[]` where applicable),
 - easy to consume by coding agents.

+---

+## Common Fields

+All command outputs share these base fields:

+- `tool: "agent-gate"` — always this constant
+- `toolVersion: string` — SemVer of the installed npm package
+- `schemaVersion: number` — contract version (v0 starts at `1`)
+- `command: string` — the command that generated this report
+- `generatedAt: string` — ISO 8601 timestamp

+---

 ## Versioning